Kelly Craft: 2021

-On January 20, 2021, days after Craft's call with the Taiwan President, China imposed sanctions against Craft (who in addition, had sent a letter to the UN secretary general criticizing China’s “excessive maritime claims” in the South China Sea), Pompeo, and 26 other former Trump officials.
-President Biden's National Security Council called the sanctions "unproductive and cynical."
+On January 20, 2021, days after Craft's call with the Taiwan President — and the last day of the Trump administration — China imposed sanctions against Craft (who, in addition, had sent a letter to the UN secretary general criticizing China's “excessive maritime claims” in the South China Sea), Pompeo, and 26 other former Trump officials.
+China's ministry said it was imposing the sanctions "for a series of crazy moves that have severely interfered in China's internal affairs, undermined China's interests, offended the Chinese people, and seriously disrupted China-US relations."
+President Biden's National Security Council called the sanctions "unproductive and cynical".

 Campaign for Governor of Kentucky

-From the time of her departure from the Trump administration, there had been speculation that Craft would run in the 2023 Kentucky gubernatorial election.
+From the time that she departed from the Trump administration, there was speculation that Craft would run in the 2023 Kentucky gubernatorial election.
 Craft declared her candidacy for governor of Kentucky on September 7, 2022.
-Weeks after launching her campaign, Craft chose Kentucky state senator Max Wise to be her running mate.
+She chose Kentucky state senator Max Wise to be her running mate.

-Her campaign has put focus into the process of lowering the state crime rate.
-In January 2023, she vowed to apply a "full court press" to combat the Chinese Communist Party's contributions to the fentanyl crisis plaguing the United States if she is elected governor of Kentucky.
+Her campaign focused in part on lowering the state crime rate.
+In January 2023, she vowed to apply a "full court press" to combat the Chinese Communist Party's alleged contributions to the fentanyl crisis plaguing the United States if she were elected governor of Kentucky.
+She also said that, if elected, "we will not have transgenders in our school system".